 Second gentleman Emhoff visits Auschwitz, part of a push against antisemitism

-This International Holocaust Remembrance Day, government officials from various countries are gathering at the site of the Auschwitz-Birkenau concentration camp to remember victims and honor survivors.
+This International Holocaust Remembrance Day, government officials from various countries gathered at the site of the Auschwitz-Birkenau concentration camp to remember victims and honor survivors.

-Among them, for the first time, is the first Jewish spouse of a U.S. president or vice president.
+Among them, for the first time, was the first Jewish spouse of a U.S. president or vice president.

 Second gentleman Doug Emhoff is visiting Krakow, Poland and Berlin this week to promote both Holocaust awareness and the Biden administration's efforts to combat antisemitism.